 If you'd like to avoid buying pastry bags you can always make your own.

 It's quite easy to use a zip-lock freezer bag or sandwich bag as a pastry bag.
 Push one corner into the bottom of a large cup and make a cuff by folding the top part of the bag over the sides of the cup, which makes it easier to spoon in the icing.

 Once you've spooned in the icing without making a mess, lift the bag out of the cup and squeeze the icing down into the corner.
 Slice off the tip of the bag with a pair of scissors, twist and tie-off the top, and you're done (see left).
 This won't be as precise and easy to wield as a pastry bag, but if you're on a budget it'll work fine.

 You can also make pastry bags from scratch using grease-proof paper like wax paper.
 I've never done this myself, but you can have a look at the this helpful video for a tutorial.
 The video also covers the different types of pastry bags and demonstrates how to use them.

 Here are the bags I last used to decorate sugar skulls.
 You can see pastry bags with tips on the left and a homemade bag on the right.

 You're now ready to start decorating your sugar skulls.
-You can use other decorative items like foil, feathers, and beads.
+You can also use other decorative items like foil, feathers, and beads to add extra pizazz to your sugar skulls.
 To learn more, visit our How to Decorate Sugar Skulls page.

 Here's a taste of what's possible with some colored icing and basic decorations: